bloominstituteoftechnology/DS-Sprint-02-Storytelling-With-Data/module1-find-ideas-and-data/template.md

 Could you do a new hypothesis, for the same question?

-Could you do an new question, for the same topic?
+Could you do a new question, for the same topic?

 Could you do a new topic, with the same "style"?